Applied Physics (BS): Data Science Emphasis

 course - Data Science Process 3.0

-Requirement 4 — Complete 1 of 2 Options
+Requirement 4 — Complete 1 Option

-Option 4.2 — Complete 4 Courses
+Option 4.1 — Complete 4 Courses

 course - Elementary Linear Algebra 2.0